Unreduced Persistence Diagrams for Topological Machine Learning: Machine learning performance

-In most experiments, multiple persistence diagrams were computed for each data entry.
-Persistence diagrams for homology of different degrees were counted as separate for this purpose.
+In most experiments, multiple PDs were computed for each data entry.
+PDs for homology of different degrees were counted as separate for this purpose.
 We used a standard method to vectorize, computing a single vector for each of a data entry's PDs, then concatenating the resulting vectors to obtain a final output.

-This procedure introduces a set of vectorization hyperparameters for each persistence diagram associated to a data entry.
+This procedure introduces a set of vectorization hyperparameters for each PD associated to a data entry.
 Our experiments allow each PD's vectorization hyperparameters to vary independently.
 For example, each synthetic shape point cloud had associated $H_0$, $H_1$, and $H_2$ PDs.
 Correspondingly, vectorization hyperparameters for all 3 homology degrees were allowed to vary independently.

 Some hyperparameter choices for both persistence image and Adcock-Carlsson vectorization entail raising birth, death, or persistence coordinates of PD points to a positive power as part of computations.
 We observed that this can cause overflows of the 32-bit floats preferred by the Python library $\texttt{sklearn}$ when moderately large coordinates occur in the input PDs.
 This arose primarily for L1 diagrams computed from alpha complexes.
 Other filtration types cannot have especially large filtration values relative to inputs by construction.
 To mitigate the issue, we preprocessed outputs after vectorizing by replacing overflows with the maximum possible non-infinite representable 32-bit float in Python for the synthetic shape and f-MNIST experiments.